habibanalytics/Basic-Statistics/Week 1/README.md

 # Week 1 / Module 1
-In this first week or module, they introduced the basic concepts of descriptive statistics.
+In this first week or module, they introduced the basic concepts of **descriptive statistics**.

 Topics From first week/module
 * [Cases and Variables]()